LLNL/uberenv/docs/sphinx/index.rst

 Uberenv was released as part of Conduit (https://github.com/LLNL/conduit/).
 It is included in-source in several projects.
 The https://github.com/llnl/uberenv/ repo is used to hold the latest reference version of Uberenv.

+Several projects are using Uberenv for CI purpose.
+The process is documented `here <https://radiuss-ci.readthedocs.io/en/latest/index.html>`_.

 uberenv.py
 ~~~~~~~~~~